makudesu/bnhsproject/docs/source/index.rst

 Welcome to bnhsproject |release| documentation!
 ===============================================
 **NOTE:** *This project is currently under heavy development (if you found any typo, grammar error, broken link please tell me).
-The first version will be online in a few weeks where students will be able to test the enrollment app (as per Melvin P. Hernandez' request).
+The first version will be online in a few weeks where students will be able to test the enrollment app.
 If you wanna know more about the details please take a couple minutes to* `email`_ *me.*

 .. _email: mailto:makudesu@grex.org
 .. _Bambang National High School: http://wikimapia.org/19298138/Bambang-National-High-School